 System vulnerabilities are another of the more common cloud security vulnerabilities and they can occur for many reasons.
 The integration of an insecure third-party application could create system risks, or they could arise due to poorly configured security tools within your cloud systems.

-Some of the more common system vulnerabilities that could negatively impact your cloud services include:
+Common system vulnerabilities that could negatively impact your cloud services include:

 • Lack of input validation on user input